zerospiel/docs/docs/admin/kof/kof-upgrade.md

   oci://ghcr.io/k0rdent/istio/charts/k0rdent-istio --version 0.1.0
 ```

-### 5. Upgrade KOF Version
+### 5. Upgrade the KOF Version

 Upgrade KOF to the target version following standard upgrade procedures.

-### 6. Restart KOF Pods
+### 6. Restart the KOF Pods

-Restarting KOF pods on the management cluster is required to update the `istio-proxy` sidecar.
+You must restart the KOF pods on the management cluster to update the `istio-proxy` sidecar.
 Without restarting, you may encounter connection errors or Istio pod crashes.

 ```bash
 kubectl delete pod --all -n kof